 But mostly I love this one because it’s all about the true meaning of Christmas, in a quiet and unassuming way.

-5. The Grinch Who Stole Christmas
+5. How the Grinch Stole Christmas

 I’m talking about the original Dr. Seuss cartoon version.
 That’s the Grinch I know and love.
 That’s where I can hear Thurl Ravenscroft sing that lovable Grinch song throughout the show.
 (Did you know he was also the voice of Tony the Tiger?)